VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 Or letting buttons on the mouse control what keys on the keyboard do or vis-versa?

-There's so much opporutunity and seemingly low hanging fruit here.
+There's so much opportunity and seemingly low hanging fruit here.

 {{< light >}}

-While it is frustrating that operating systems across the board aren't bundling good utilities for deeper input capabilities, it doesn't mean they don't exist.
+While it is frustrating that operating systems aren't bundling good utilities for deeper input capabilities, it doesn't mean they don't exist.

 For those unfamiliar, text expansion lets you do thing like type `:brb` and have it get instantly replaced with "be right back".
 I use [espanso](https://espanso.org) for this on all my computers.